Aneityum: Traditional chiefdoms

 The chiefdoms were further subdivided into more than 50 districts that were presided by minor chiefs (natimi alupas).
 The power of the chiefs was mainly of ritual nature.

-Maps
+European contact

-Transportation
+The Royal Navy vessel HMS Havannah visited the New Hebrides (now Vanuatu) in late 1850, stopping at "Aneitum", along with the islands of Tanna, Erromango, Efate, Malakula (also with variant spellings) and other islands in the South Pacific Ocean.
+A second visit was made by the same ship, for the purpose of transporting missionaries to the islands, in May 1851.